 Step-3: Hit a double-click on it and from the dialog that shows up, click on Start.
 Lastly, click on Apply and then OK in order to start the BITS manually.

 Read more on How to Start, Stop, Configure Windows Services in Windows 10.

 Now, try to update the Windows and check for the Error 0x80242006.
 Hopefully, this should bypass the error completely.
 If you find it prevalent, go for renaming the update folders.

 Solution-2: Rename the Update folders with the help of Batch files

-Step-1: On Cortana search, type notepad and press Enter to launch the same.
+Step-1: Press Start button, type notepad and press Enter to launch the same.